Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Experimental Campaign

-\pg{Experiment 1 - Trajectory tracking} We started answering the first question by evaluating the user's accuracy in a tracking task, \iec in following a predefined reference profile exploiting the proposed control system.
-This kind of setup was thought to simulate the execution of precise opening/closing movements of the robotic extra-finger using the IKK space.
+The first experiment aimed at answering the following research question: \textit{Is the generated control signal appropriate for attaining a desired behaviour?} We answered by evaluating the user's accuracy in a tracking task, \iec in following a predefined reference profile exploiting the proposed control system.
+This kind of setup was thought to simulate the execution of precise opening/closing movements of the supernumerary robotic finger using the IKNS control.

-Three desired trajectories (depicted in \fig\ref{FIG:Exp2_profiles}) were pseudo-randomly generated.
+Three desired trajectories \ND{for the control signal $c$} (depicted in \fig\ref{FIG:Exp2_profiles} and denoted with T1, T2, and T3 in what follows) were pseudo-randomly generated.
 The user was seated in front of a screen and was instructed to follow the displayed predefined profiles.
-This had to be done by using arm movements belonging to the IKK space to control the vertical displacement of a round red pointer, while the horizontal displacement was updated at constant velocity.
+This had to be done by using arm movements belonging to the IKNS to control the vertical displacement of a circular red pointer, while the horizontal displacement was updated at constant velocity.
 Control values were normalized so as to range from 0 to 100.
 Each profile was repeated three times, for a total of nine trials per each subject.
 A time of five seconds was provided to reach the starting condition (i.e., to align the position of the pointer with the initial flat trend of the trajectory, see \fig\ref{FIG:Exp2_profiles}), then a pop-up window informed the user about the starting of the experiment.
 During the trial, a red line joined the positions already reached by the pointer and informed the user about the progress.
 Each trajectory lasted \SI{25}{\s}, thus the total time of each trial was \SI{30}{\s}.

-For the sake of comparison, we asked each subject to repeat the same experiment using a commercial gamepad (F310, Logitech, CH) as a control condition, being this device a gold standard for the results interpretation.
+For the sake of comparison, we asked each subject to repeat the same experiment using a commercial gamepad (F310, Logitech, CH), being this device a gold standard and hence suitable as a control condition for interpreting the results.

-\pg{Experiment 2 - Spheres overlapping} In the second experiment, we aimed at answering to the second research question, \ie whether it is possible to use the IKK space to control an additional degree of actuation while executing a different task in parallel.
-To this end, a virtual environment was developed through an \textit{ad-hoc} \textit{\texttt{C\#}} software and rendered using an Oculus Rift DK2~\cite{desai2014review}.